radoslaw-lazur/radoslaw-lazur-chuck-norris/README.md

 https://fierce-gorge-74902.herokuapp.com/v1/jokes?yourEmail=typeEmail

-The app uses Chuck Norris API using Spring and RestTemplate
+The app uses Chuck Norris API provided by Spring (RestTemplate).

 As a result we can expect the email: